 Minimum Viable Product (MVP)

-In 2001, Frank Robinson invented the concept of MVP, considering it the result of a parallel product and customer development process.
 A minimum viable product (MVP) is a version of a new product that is built with as little effort as feasible in order to gather verifiable client feedback.
 MVPs are utilised to conduct tests to test a hypothesis regarding what your clients truly desire.
 They are far closer to prototypes than to the “actual” functioning version of your final product.

 Minimum Viable Products Inspire a sense of short-term urgency and accomplishment.
 All of this is beneficial to both the customer and the project team.

 Typically, a development team sends a minimum viable product to a portion of your (possible) consumers in order to test a new concept, collect data about it, and so gain insight.
 MVPs are designed to aid in identifying the characteristics that customers genuinely desire.
-Note that Frank Robinson created the phrase MVP, whereas Eric Ries popularised it.

-Important characteristics of Minimum Viable Product (MVP)
+Important Characteristics of Minimum Viable Product (MVP)

 - MVP is not MVP unless it sells; it must provide sufficient value to users.

 - MVP focuses more on the process than the product.

 - MVP is not a product with a minimum amount of features, but rather a product with sufficient core features to implement an idea and retain early adopters.

 - MVP is built on the lean startup idea and entails the iterative process of building -> measuring -> learning until the product perfectly satisfies a market needs.